Mr. Holland's Opus: Cast

+Production

+Principal photography took place in Portland, Oregon in the summer of 1994, with Grant High School as a primary location.
+The Vietnam War Memorial, Washington Park, and Darcelle's nightclub were used as additional locations.

 Music

 The film features an orchestral score by Michael Kamen and many pieces of classical music.
 Kamen also wrote An American Symphony ("Mr. Holland's Opus"), the work on which Mr. Holland is shown working throughout the movie.
 Kamen's arrangement won the 1997 Grammy for Best Instrumental Arrangement.

 Soundtrack releases

 Two soundtrack albums were released for this film in January 1996.
 One is the original motion picture score, and includes all of the original music written for the film by Michael Kamen.
 The second album is a collection of popular music featured in the film: